Buyers are waiting longer and longer to interact with your company’s sales representatives.

 The more thoughtful and intelligent questions they ask, the more opportunities they have to uncover pain points and help solve customers’ problems.

-Great inside sales performers have two things in common.
+Great inside sales performers have the following two things in common.

 That second commonality requires that sales managers do a little more homework before hiring.

-Here are seven things that Lee Salz suggests, plus four bonus tips to help hiring managers identify and hire the best inside sales candidates.
+Here are seven things to pay attention to, plus four bonus tips to help hiring managers identify and hire the best inside sales candidates.

 Even when your candidates possess the four non-negotiable skills, they may need additional competence in key areas.

-Define what those are — phone sales skills, writing, etc.
+Define what those are — phone sales skills, email writing, or anything else their role requires.

 The odds are that you won’t find the ideal, dream candidate, so you must be ready to compromise.